attrib/RepairRecipe/README.md

 ### `discount` ###
 With this option you can set discounts for the repair price.
 Its like the 10% bonus repair with the Minecraft repair function.
-A discount of 100 means it only costs one base item whatever the durability of the item is.
+A discount of 100 means it costs nothing.
+Even if over repair is activated it only repairs to 100%.
+One base item is still needed to activate the repair, but you get it back afterwards.
-If you turned on over repair the item will have a durability of 200% with discount 100.
-Use something like 80 to avoid this most of the time.
+With a discount of 99 it will costs 1 base item, but with over repair activated it will always get to a durability of 200%.
 ```
 discount: 10 # value between 0 (no discount) to 100 (one base item)
 discount_groups: {}